-The second step of a CMP is to decide on a coverage area to be monitored.
+The second action of a CMP is to decide on a coverage area to be monitored.
 Extensive system coverage is more beneficial in identifying existing and future congestion locations; it provides better system-wide monitoring over time, system-wide evaluation of management strategies, perspective for the extent and degree of congestion throughout the area, and more accurate results.
 However, there are also repercussions with increased network coverage, namely more data is needed.
 Many local roads do not have large amounts of traffic or the available data to determine the amount of congestion on the roadway.

-Bi-State Regional Commission decided to focus on roads with a Federal Functional Classification (FFC) of Interstates, Expressway/Freeway, and Other Principle Arterial as identified on Map 3.1.
+Bi-State Regional Commission decided to focus on roads with a Federal Functional Classification (FFC) of Interstates, Expressway/Freeway, and Other Principle Arterial as identified on Map 4.1 of the Connect QC 2050: Quad Cities Long Range Transportation Plan.
 Functional classification is a system of categorizing road types using guidelines established by the Federal Highway Administration (FHWA).
 The reason to limit analysis to these corridors is due to the vast size of the region and the availability of data.
 In future plans, additional roads may be looked at as data becomes available.
-Most local roads do not experience congestion, so it would not make sense to focus on them, plus most local roads do not have data available to look at congestion levels.
+Most local roads do not experience congestion, so it would not make sense to focus on them; plus most local roads do not have data available to look at congestion levels.